 or contact the NOA Communication Champions Project Manager Ashley Cater (email@example.com)

-Five Communication Hubs were set up in Norwich to continue and develop the 'Communication Champion' project.
+Five Communication Hubs have been set up to continue and develop the 'Communication Champion' project.

 Lakenham Primary School Communication Hub

 Peapod Preschool Communication Hub (A Hub for Parent Toddler and Community Groups)